-Pursuant to section 147 of the Securities Act (Ontario) (the "Act"), NEX SEF Limited (the "Applicant") is requesting a decision exempting the Applicant from the requirement to be recognized as an exchange under subsection 21(1) of the Act (the "Exchange Relief") in relation to its operations in the province.
+Pursuant to section 147 of the Securities Act (Ontario) (the "Act"), ICAP Global Derivatives Limited (the "Applicant") is requesting a decision exempting the Applicant from the requirement to be recognized as an exchange under subsection 21.(1) of the Act (the "Exchange Relief") in relation to its operations in the province.
+The Applicant is currently operating under an interim exemption order dated May 13, 2014 (the "Interim Order").

-This application is divided into the following Parts I to V, Part III of which describes how the Applicant satisfies criteria for exemption of a foreign exchange that allows customers to trade OTC derivatives from recognition as an exchange set by staff of the Ontario Securities Commission (the "Commission").
+This application is divided into the following Parts I to V, Part III of which describes how the Applicant satisfies criteria for exemption of a foreign exchange trading OTC derivatives from recognition as an exchange set by staff of the Ontario Securities Commission (the "Commission").